chintan-27/vimscii/README.md

-# vimicii
+# vimscii
 View images directly inside Vim — using only Python and text.

-`vimicii` converts images (PNG, BMP, PPM/PGM) into ASCII, Braille, or block characters — displayed directly in your terminal Vim or Neovim.
+`vimscii` converts images (PNG, BMP, PPM/PGM) into ASCII, Braille, or block characters — displayed directly in your terminal Vim or Neovim.
 No plugins, no GUI, no dependencies.

 ---